STUDIO

 Field Trips and Site Visits

-Students accepted into the Zaha Hadid Architects Studio at Venice Studio may be considered for available internship or job opportunities at Zaha Hadid Architects.
-Selection of candidates is at the sole discretion of the studio director and Zaha Hadid Architects.
+Young designers and students accepted to join Zaha Hadid Architects at Venice Studio may be considered for available internship or job opportunities at Zaha Hadid Architects.
+Selection of candidates is at the sole discretion of the team leaders and Zaha Hadid Architects.
 Places are not guaranteed.

 Learn more about the program, inc., the application process and pricing here →